zEdS15B3GCwq/cmake_c_unittest_comparison/README.md

 **Activity and Maintainers**: single developer; repo inactive; besides a recent version bump, last commit was >1 year ago.

-**Popularity**: mentioned in multiple forum discussions; it's a well known and mature library, I guess.

 **Documentation**: pre-fork CUnit has detailed docs; the new fork's docs don't go much beyond simple usage with the new CUnitCI API.

 **Ease of use**: new CUnitCI macros are easy to learn and use for simple use cases; pre-fork API can do much more but is quite complex in return.